Ajmer rape case

-The 1992 Ajmer rape scandal was a series of gangrapes and blackmailing in which 250 female students, aged between 11 and 20, were reportedly victims of a series of gang rapes and blackmailing.
-The perpetrators, led by Farooq and Nafees Chishti, were members of the hereditary caretaker Khadim family of Ajmer Sharif Dargah and leaders of the Indian Youth Congress in Ajmer.
-Over several years, ending in 1992, they lured victims to remote farmhouses or bungalows, where they were sexually assaulted by one or several of the men and photographed naked or otherwise revealing positions to prevent the women from speaking out.
+The 1992 Ajmer rape scandal was a series of gangrapes, child grooming and blackmailing, in which 250 Hindu female students, aged between 11 and 20, were targeted over several years by a series of Islamist grooming gangs in Rajasthan, India.
+The perpetrators, led by Muslim leaders, Farooq and Nafees Chishti, were members of the hereditary caretaker Khadim family of Ajmer Sharif Dargah and leaders of the Indian Youth Congress (INC) in Ajmer.

+Over several years, ending in 1992, Muslim grooming gang members lured and groomed victims specifically from the Hindu community to remote farmhouses or bungalows, where they were raped by several Muslim men and photographed naked or in otherwise revealing positions to prevent the women from speaking out.
 The scandal came to light through a local newspaper, Dainik Navajyoti, and subsequent police investigations, amid allegations of prior knowledge by local authorities.

 N.K.
 Patni, the then Superintendent of Police of the CID Crime Branch, noted that the case emerged during a period of heightened communal tension.
 He highlighted the challenges in investigating the matter without it acquiring communal overtones, particularly given that the victims were young Hindu girls and the accused came from Muslim families with religious and local influence.

 In September 1992, 18 offenders were charged, one of whom died by suicide in 1994.
 The first eight to stand trial received life sentences, though four were later acquitted by the Rajasthan High Court in 2001.
 In 2007, Farooq Chishti was convicted by a fast-track court but was released in 2013 after serving time.
 Retired Rajasthan DGP Omendra Bhardwaj noted the influence of the accused made it difficult for victims to testify.
 The Supreme Court acknowledged that many victims refused to testify due to the stigma and potential repercussions on their future lives, a concern acknowledged by the Supreme Court in its observations.
 The case was also linked to other criminal activities in the region, including the involvement of Khaleel Chishti, who was implicated in a murder case in Ajmer in 1992.